Bi-Coloured-Python-Rock-Snake/creature/README.md

 `reveal` returns a coroutine function, so you can run it in an event loop.

 This is the intended way of use, by the way: you write your code in sync style, using hidden functions.
-Then you pass the top-level function to `asyncio.run`:
+Then you reveal the top-level function and pass it to `asyncio.run`:

 ```python
 asyncio.run(myfunc())